rdmorganiser/rdmorganiser.github.io/en/documentation.md

 We link our tutorials here and at our project-describing webpage in the wiki [forschungsdaten.org](http://forschungsdaten.org/index.php/RDMO).

-So far these tutorials are available in German only.
+So far these tutorials are available in German language only.

 For Users: